DDieterich/DTGen/supp/README.txt

-                   (The name of the schema owner is the first parameter) (The user login is the second parameter) (The initial password is the same as the user login) comp_file.sql    - Used by altgen.sql delete_ods.sql   - Sample script to delete all data from DTGen tables fullgen.sql      - Sample script to generate all scripts for an application (The ABBR of the application is the first parameter) select_file.sql  - Used by altgen.sql
+                   (The name of the schema owner is the first parameter) (The user login is the second parameter) (The initial password is the same as the user login) comp_file.sql    - Used by an alternaitve path in fullgen.sql delete_ods.sql   - Sample script to delete all data from DTGen tables fullgen.sql      - Sample script to generate all scripts for an application (The ABBR of the application is the first parameter) select_file.sql  - Used by an alternaitve path in fullgen.sql

-Scripts Created by fullgen.sql:
+Scripts created by fullgen.sql:
 -------------------------------
 install_db.sql     - Creates the schema objects needed for the database (data-tier)
                       -) GLOBal objects (Global Types, UTIL_LOG, and UTIL & GLOB Package)